 - Therapeutic grade

-I highly recommend Healing Solution's patchouli oil.
+I highly recommend Plant Therapy's patchouli oil.
 I trust this brand for this oil because they produce oils that are pure, unadulterated, and manufactured for therapeutic purposes and not only for the smell.
 Plus, it comes at such a reasonable price!

 There is more to what meets the eye — should I say nose for this case.
 Patchouli oil is not just for the perfume industry to enjoy.
 This oil is so much more than just a perfume fixative.